Introduction

 Ways to Practice Financial Mindfulness:

-- Focus on the positive what you have, rather than what you lack.
+- Concentrate on the positive, on what you have, not what you lack.

-- Set small daily intentions, like reviewing your budget or avoiding unnecessary purchases.
+- Set small daily intentions, such as budgeting or avoiding an impulse purchase.

 Why It Works: